 - 322 landmines were destroyed

 - 2,086 explosive remnants of war were destroyed

 - 67,536 individuals across the region received explosive ordnance risk education in person, with more than 18 million additional individuals in Ukraine receiving it through social media

 - 204 explosive ordnance disposal callouts were conducted in response to urgent requests for unexploded ordnance to be investigated and rendered safe

 - 1,730 metric tons of unserviceable ammunition were destroyed

-The United States is the world’s single largest financial supporter of efforts to clear landmines and explosive remnants of war.
-Since 1993, the United States has invested more than $4.2 billion in more than 100 countries around the world to reduce the harmful worldwide effects of at-risk, illicitly-proliferated, and indiscriminately-used conventional weapons of war.
-For more information on U.S. humanitarian demining and CWD programs, see the latest edition of our annual report, To Walk the Earth in Safety.
+The United States is the world’s leading financial supporter of conventional weapons destruction, providing more than $4.6 billion in assistance to more than 120 countries and areas since 1993.
+For more information on U.S. humanitarian demining and conventional weapons destruction programs, see the latest edition of our annual report, To Walk the Earth in Safety.